 Contributing to numerous pieces of legislation that have increased governmental transparency, enhanced open-meeting laws, and strengthened the California Public Records Act.

 In addition to her formal advocacy and training, Alicia a proud co-founder of We Said Enough, a nonprofit that is aimed at addressing the pervasive culture of harassment and sexual violence.
 The group penned the first open #MeToo letter in politics and has worked nationally to move legislation and champion reform.
-Alicia serves on the Board of Directors for CA Latinas for Reproductive Justice, and is on the Steering Committee for Californians for Economic Justice.
+Alicia serves on the Board of Directors for CA Latinas for Reproductive Justice.
 She is a former Executive Board member for the California Edge Coalition.

 Born and raised in the Central Valley, Alicia earned her BA in Political Science from California State University, Stanislaus, where she was a Ronald E. McNair Scholar.